ADRIAN LERCHE

 Adrian Lerche

-I am a senior researcher at the Institute for Employment Research (IAB) in Nuremberg.
+I am senior researcher at the Institute for Employment Research (IAB) in Nuremberg.
 I am also a Research Affiliate at the IZA Institute of Labor Economics.
-I received my PhD in Economics from Universitat Pompeu Fabra in Barcelona and was part of the Department of Economics at LMU Munich for the academic year 2022/23.
+I received my PhD in Economics from Universitat Pompeu Fabra in Barcelona.

 RESEARCH INTERESTS